Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 Time: 3 weeks minimum

-Road trip on the East – South coast – From Sydney to Melbourne
+Road trip on the East – From Sydney to Melbourne (South coast)

-This journey connects two major cities and passes through charming coastal towns.
 Don’t miss Jervis Bay with Hyams Beach, one of the most beautiful beaches in Australia.
 Let yourself be impressed by its crystal clear water and fine sand for snorkelling or kayaking.
 Dolphins and whales are often present in the bay.

-Then head to the sublime Sapphire Coast.
 A visit to Eden, a small fishing village will be in order.
 This spot is famous for observing humpback whales if the season is right (from the end of August to the end of October).

 Time needed: between 7 and 10 days

-Distance: 1,370 km between Sydney and Melbourne
+Distance: ~ 1,400 km between Sydney and Melbourne

 Where to sleep?
 Most national parks in Victoria and New South Wales offer campsites at around $15/person.
 Freecamps are also found along the coast or inland to enjoy wilder places.